open-mmlab/mmdetection3d/docs/datasets/scannet_sem_seg.md

     dict(type='Collect3D', keys=['points', 'pts_semantic_mask'])
 ]
 ```

-- `PointSegClassMapping`: Only the valid category id will be mapped to train class label id like [0, 20).
+- `PointSegClassMapping`: Only the valid category ids will be mapped to class label ids like [0, 20) during training.
 Other class ids will be converted to `ignore_index` which equals to `20`.
-- `IndoorPatchPointSample`: Crop a patch containing fixed number of points from input point cloud. `block_size` indicates the size of the cropped block, typically `1.5` for ScanNet.
+- `IndoorPatchPointSample`: Crop a patch containing a fixed number of points from input point cloud. `block_size` indicates the size of the cropped block, typically `1.5` for ScanNet.
 - `NormalizePointsColor`: Normalize the RGB color values of input point cloud by dividing `255`.

 ## Metrics